Wahura/Gut_microbiota/README.md

   return(sum(num_hits > 0))
 }
 ```
+This helps in having the actual figure on the number of primers in the dataset while considering their orientation.
 ```
 # counting the sequence strings with primers from our data
 rbind(R1_fwd_primer = sapply(fwd_primer_orients, count_primers, filename = dataF[[1]]),